bernardas78/KerasImagenetFruits/README.md

 - Deep learning
 - Keras with Tensorflow backend
 - Very simple Convolutional Neural Network
+- To increase training set, PCA distortion was used.
+[More...](PcaDistort.md)

 ## Results received
 - 38.2% top-1 and 80.4% top-5 accuracy (on validation set).